 In 2019, our researchers launched a five-year study following youth in foster care as they enter adulthood.
-Our interim report from the first year of the Texas Foster Youth Permanency Study (TYPS) centers the voices of youth participants and fills critical knowledge gaps about what helps youth in care thrive in emerging adulthood.
+Our interim report from the first year of the Texas Foster Youth Permanency Study (TYPS) centers the voices of youth participants and fills critical knowledge gaps about empowering youth in foster care.

 From June 2019 to March 2020, we recruited an initial cohort of 197 youth at child welfare courts across Texas.
 In the following months, our researchers conducted surveys and interviews with youth participants to assess the impact of three key protective factors in their day-to-day lives: school connectedness, participation in case and permanency planning, and knowledge about healthy and unhealthy relationships.

 We collected rich data and candid reflections from youth on each protective factor.
 Three key themes arose from our findings:

 Connections with Peers in School Contribute to Academic Success and Wellbeing

 Although 60% of youth participants reported feeling successful and connected at school, frequent placement and school changes left many participants isolated from both their peers and school staff.
 Over a quarter of youth participants changed schools more than three times in high school, resulting in disrupted friendships and negative impacts on academic achievement.
 “I went into foster care when I was 14 and literally […] moved every three months,” one youth participant shared.
 “So, anytime that I did make friends, it was gone.”